Wi5/odin-wi5-gui-client/README.md

 odin-wi5-gui-client
 ===================

+Authored by [Pedro Forton](https://github.com/Concatenacion) as his Final Degree Project at [University of Zaragoza](https://www.unizar.es).

 This is a Java-based client that connects to a Wi-5 controller, and can show the current status of the network.
+It runs with Java jdk-8u192.

 The Wi-5 controller MUST run the application SmartApSelection of the GUI branch (see https://github.com/Wi5/odin-wi5-controller/tree/GUI).

-You have to indicate the IP address of the Wi-5 controller in the file `RequestHandler.java` https://github.com/Wi5/odin-wi5-gui-client/blob/master/src/httpRequestHandler/RequestHandler.java
+You MUST indicate the IP address of the Wi-5 controller in the file `RequestHandler.java`( see https://github.com/Wi5/odin-wi5-gui-client/blob/master/src/httpRequestHandler/RequestHandler.java)

 You can use e.g. Eclipse for running the client.